godaddy/gasket/packages/gasket-plugin-config/README.md

   }
 };
 ```
-The config plugin will return these `public` properties to your browser, to be accessed by `@gasket/data`, and used like so:
+The config plugin will return these `public` properties to your browser, to be accessed by `@gasket/data`.
+They are available as properties on `.config` and used like so:

 ```js
 import gasketData from '@gasket/data';